 2022 marks LifeLine’s 20th anniversary!
-From an online adoption network in 2002 to providing care for over 40,000 pets in our shelters, clinics and community in 2022, LifeLine has come a long way in the past 20 years.
+From an online adoption network in 2002 to providing care for over 40,000 pets in our shelters, clinics and community in 2022, LifeLine has come a long way in the past 20 years of lifesaving.
 But none of this would be possible without the support from our amazing community of adopters, volunteers, donors, animal lovers, community advocates and so many more!

 Join us as we look retrospectively and celebrate the accomplishments throughout our journey.